 Revd Dr Marcus Braybrooke is a retired Anglican parish priest, living near Oxford, England.
-He has been involved in interfaith work for over forty years, and joined WCF in 1964.
-He was Executive Director of the Council of Christians and Jews from 1984-8, and is a Co-Founder of the Three Faiths Forum, Patron of the International Interfaith Centre at Oxford and a Peace Councillor.
+He has been involved in interfaith work for over fifty years, joined WCF in 1964 and has served as Hon.
+Secretary, Editor, Chairperson and now, as Joint President.
+He was Executive Director of the Council of Christians and Jews from 1984-8, and is a Co-Founder of the Faith and Belief Forum(formerly the Three Faiths Forum), Patron of the International Interfaith Centre at Oxford and a Peace Councillor.

 Marcus has travelled widely to attend interfaith conferences and to lecture, and studied for a time in India and in Israel.
 In September 2004, he was awarded a Lambeth Doctorate of Divinity by the Archbishop of Canterbury ‘...in recognition of his contribution to the development of inter-religious co-operation and understanding throughout the world.’